beckyricha/Broadlink-RM-SmartThings-Alexa/RM Bridge Cloud Readme.md

 # Read the main [readme](https://github.com/beckyricha/Broadlink-RM-LAN-Control/blob/master/README.md) for this repository first!
 This document contains the setup instructions for the SmartApp version that does not require a SmartThings hub, instead using cloud-based control and the app "RM Bridge" as a bridge.
-Thie requires that you open a port on your router.
+This requires that you open a port on your router.
 You should, at a minimum, set up the security features in the RM Bridge app, but may wish to consider other security concepts as well.
 Research and decisions about network security are your responsibility, and I won't be liable for that if you use this code.

 ## Set up your network
 Obtain an externally accessible and stable ip address.
 This will be easiest if you use a dynamic DNS service, whihc can be ontained for free.
 Setting that up is outside the scope of this readme but caan be found online easily.